Josquin Desprez

 The Mass, based on the Gregorian antiphon for peace, was first published by Ott in 1539 and comprises volume 20 of ‘Das Chorwerk’.

 Recent studies have claimed that at least some sections of this Mass were written by Noel Bauldeweyn, a contemporary and countryman of Josquin.
+But in a recent concert (April 2026) in St. Paul Jordi Savall was still listing Josquin as the composer.

 Josquin Desprez "Missa Da pacem - Sanctus"